CheeseB0y/ColinBot/README.md

 ### Gambling

 Users can gamble their Colin Coins in a variety of games including `!slots` `!blackjack` and `!baccarat`.
 More betting games are planned for the future.

+### Music

+**ColinBot** is currently unable to play music from YouTube links, however it is capable of playing local files!
+Though I hope to expand on this functionality later, all that you can currenly play is Ram Ranch 1-500.
+You will of course need to source these files yourself but to play one of the songs make sure that you are in a voice channel and type `!ramranch` and it will randomly select one.
+The rest of the functions you would expect for music playback is here too including `!pause` `!play` `!stop` `!skip` etc. To learn more about this use the `!help` command for a complete list.

 ### Other